tilburgsciencehub/website/content/topics/Research-skills/Writing/writing-process/thesis_outline.md

 ## Literature review

-The literature review serves to explain existing research, what is missing and what your contribution will be.
+The literature review is included in the introduction or has its own chapter right after the introduction.
+It serves to explain existing research, what is missing and what your contribution will be.
 A good approach is to keep the order as of answering these three questions:

 1. **What is known already?**
 Explain what other studies say about your topic and show connections between your work and theirs.
 Example sentences are: *“My research relates to extant literature in the following ways..."/"My research contributes to the following literature..."* Rather than just giving a summary, give a "synthesis" of existing literature.